 £6.5m was awarded to establish a cardiovascular Biomedical Research Centre (BRC), providing an integrated discovery science and treatment centre.
 World-leading experts focus on inherited heart disease to address unmet clinical need, and by partnering with the technology industry and other academics from across the globe, the BRC encourages the development of new medical devices to improve and save lives.

 Cardiovascular devices innovation and development hub

 An award from the European Regional Development Fund has helped establish our ‘one stop’ innovation and development hub for new cardiovascular devices.
-The centre, which is the only one like it in the world, will offer new partnerships and a closer working relationship with industry to test ideas.
+The centre, which is the only one like it in the world, offers new partnerships and a closer working relationship with industry to test ideas.
 The hub is multi-disciplinary in its concept, bringing clinicians and bioengineers to solve problems together and take innovative ideas from concept to first human clinical trials.

 BHF Accelerator Award

 In 2019, we started our BHF Accelerator Award (£1 million) to study the etiopathogenesis and therapeutic opportunities for inflammatory syndromes of the heart, including myocarditis and other cardiomyopathies.